How much does Slack cost in 2026?

 | Workflow Builder | Basic | Advanced |

-The 90-day message history limit is the most impactful restriction.
-Messages older than 90 days are hidden (not deleted) and reappear upon upgrading.
-For teams that rely on searchable conversation history, the free plan is insufficient.
+The 90-day message-history limit is the most impactful restriction.
+Messages older than 90 days are hidden (not deleted) and reappear on upgrade.

 Cost at Scale